ethberry/ethberry.github.io/market/simple-mechanics/claim/claim.md

 # Claim

-Claim is a common way to receive items from the game.
-Either it was earned as a reward of marketing campaign, loot or in-game balance redemption - user has to pay only transaction fee.
+The claim is a common way to receive items from the game.
+Either it was earned as a reward for a marketing campaign, as a loot, or in-game balance redemption - the user has to pay only the transaction fee.